pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 ![4a5ac977a5949d2e1f54e69f483d45d3.png](../_resources/4a5ac977a5949d2e1f54e69f483d45d3.png)

 Editing persistent cookies is trivial.
 But how can an attacker edit nonpersistent cookies, which are stored in the browser's memory and are not written to the local file system?
-- Many Web application developers just assume that a user cannot view or alter nonpersistent cookies, especially those passed via SSL, so they don't bother worrying about protecting the information stored in such cookies.
+- Many Web application developers just assume that a user cannot view or alter nonpersistant cookies, especially those passed via SSL, so they don't bother worrying about protecting the information stored in such cookies.

-Unfortuantely, attackers use very powerful techniques for altering nonpersistent cookies.
+Unfortunately, attackers use very powerful techniques for altering nonpersistent cookies.
 To accomplish this, Web application attackers most often rely on a specialized Web proxy tool designed to manipulate Web applications.
 - A web application manipulation proxy sits between the browser and the server, as shown in the figure below.
-- All HTTP and HTTPS gets channeled through the proxy, which gives the attacker a window to view and alter all of the information passed in the browsing session, includign nonpersistent cookies.
+- All HTTP and HTTPS gets channeled through the proxy, which gives the attacker a window to view and alter all of the information passed in the browsing session, including nonpersistant cookies.
 - Thus, the bad guy has a very fine-grained level at which to modify any cookies that are passing by.
-- What's more, these specialized proxies let the attacker edit any raw HTTP/HTTPS fields and HTML information including cookies, hidden form elements, URLs, frame defintions, and so on.
+- What's more, these specialized proxies let the attacker edit any raw HTTP/HTTPS fields and HTML information including cookies, hidden form elements, URLs, frame definitions, and so on.
 ![44dd8bedd851be25c45e0ba09c5b21db.png](../_resources/44dd8bedd851be25c45e0ba09c5b21db.png)

 It is crucial to note that these Web application manipulation attacks are not person-in-the-middle attacks where a bad guy changes another user's data going to the application.